 a.
 Gather competitor’s data on social media platforms

-Facebook is the ideal platform to start tracking your competitor’s audience.
+With over 2.45 billion monthly active users, Facebook is the ideal platform to start tracking your competitor’s audience.

 b.
 Analyze the data